theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/parse-reports.md

 ![report-no-skip-rows](../assets/images/articles/report/report-improvement/report-preview.png)
 5. Open the tab *Skip and Parse Rows*.
 6. Click **[Add rows to skip]**.
-7. To remove calculation rows, enter the keyword *.
-All rows that contain the keyword are displayed in a gray font in the preview section.<br>
+7. To remove calculation rows, enter the keyword *. <br> All rows that contain the keyword are displayed in a gray font in the preview section.<br>
 ![remove rows](../assets/images/articles/report/report-improvement/remove-rows.png)
 8. To remove additional rows that separate calculation rows and headers, enter the keyword ---.
 9. Click **[OK]** to save the changes.

-The calculation rows will be skipped during the report extraction.<br>
+The calculation rows are skipped during the report extraction.<br>
 For more information on how to manipulate rows in report extractions, see [Documentation: Define Rows](../documentation/report/report-rows-define.md).

 === "Before: Original Report"